hzi-braunschweig/pia-system/psa.service.questionnaireservice/resources/README.md

 #### Answer Categories

-Answer categories describe the **possible answer values that can be given to a question**.
+Answer categories describe the **possible answer values related to a question**.
 Answer categories are exported as human-readable text.
 However, the answers export contains only the answer category codes.
 These are code mappings of the answer categories to allow the data to be more machine-readable.